mmistakes/made-mistakes-jekyll/_posts/2007-09-14-one-week-new-ipod-classic.md

   feature: ipod-classic-feature.jpg
   small: ipod-classic-340x100.jpg
   thumb: ipod-classic-thumb.jpg
-tags:
-- iPod
-- classic
-- Apple
-- mp3 player
-- review
-- feature
+tags: [iPod, classic, Apple, mp3 player, review]
 ---

 Last week Apple finally unveiled a new generation of iPods.
 The last iPod I purchased was a 3rd generation model with 40GB of hard drive space and have been waiting for a decent successor.
 My iTunes Music Library has finally outgrown the 3rd gen so I decided this was the time to get a replacement.
 I figured an iPod that resembled the iPhone would be just around the corner and pleasantly surprised when the *iPod touch* was announced.